n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 development.
 Here in 2021, you can find out more and more companies select Typescript to develop new applications and services.
 There are always pros and cons to this decision.
 One disadvantage is that many npm packages are still Javascript modules and thus, Typescript can't help you to write safe code.
 Fortunately, Typescript supports one feature that made it so popular in the beginning.

+### Type Definitions

-You can declare type definitions for a particular Javascript module.
+You can describe all data that are being exported by a particular Javascript module.
 The Typescript analyzer will pick it up and will handle the package in a way you defined in the types file.
-The concept is close to C/C++ declaration files.
-Here is a simple example:
+The approach is close to C/C++ declaration files.
+Here is a simple example, imagine you have a trivial JS module:

 ```javascript
 // sample.js